Being a Proactive Grandfather

-Statistics tell us that male Baby Boomers probably have another twenty to thirty good years ahead of us, and most have grandchildren.
+Statistics tell us that, as male Baby Boomers, we probably have another twenty to thirty good years ahead of us, and most have grandchildren.
 But how much time and mental energy will we expend on these living legacies?
 How much will we prioritize them, and how proactive and deliberate will we be as granddads?

 New York Times #1 bestselling author, Richard Eyre encourages grandfathers to ask themselves a very important question: what kind of grandfather will you be?
 Will you be a “disengaged grandfather,” who downsizes to an adults-only condo in Sun City by a golf course and rarely sees his grandkids?
 Will you be a “limited grandfather,” a “supportive grandfather,” or—best of all—will you be a “proactive grandfather”?